-Sage Elaine Fisher is an American composer, performer and sound artist based in Portland, OR.
+Sage Elaine Fisher is an American composer, performer and sound artist.
 She is best known for her performance project, Dolphin Midwives, which abstracts harp, voice and percussion using electronics, extended techniques and ritual processes.
-She explores themes of empathy, sustainability, vulnerability, transformation and technology through social experiment, meditation, psychoacoustics and ritual.
+She explores themes of empathy, sustainability, vulnerability and transformation through social experiment, meditation, psychoacoustics and magic.

 Dolphin Midwives’ debut record, Orchid Milk, was self-released on limited edition tape in May 2016, and re-released by Obsolete Media Objects later that year.
 Her installation, Naturaphones, was shown in 2017 at The Bison Building, as a culmination of a six month residency for PNCA+OCAC, and featured four large-scale acoustic sculptures, ambient performance, and several sculptural prototypes.
 She founded and directed Dröna Choir to perform her new choral work, invisibility ritual; performed on the new moon in total darkness, to explore the vast space between silence and sound.
 Her sound art performance/installation, Break: preparations for the apocalypse, was shown at Variform Gallery in Dec 2018.
 Liminal Garden, Dolphin Midwives’ debut studio album, was released internationally on Jan 18, 2019 by Beacon Sound/Sounds et al to critical acclaim, earning the artist mentions in The New York Times, SPIN, and The Guardian, among other publications.
 In June 2019 she joined the ranks of Portland's “Best New Bands” according to the Willamette Week.
 She recorded ‘Body of Water’ in May 2020 with Tucker Martine at Flora Recording and Playback in Portland, OR.

 Praise for Dolphin Midwives: